scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with illusory terrors.
 Make a spellcasting roll against the creatures Willpower save.
 On success the creature suffers from haunting illusions.
 Once per day as long as you are within 100 miles of the cursed creature you may spend 5 AP to summon a phantasmal horror.
 The horror is an illusion and only visible to the cursed creature.

 The illusion has 5 wounds and uses your spellcasting roll for all of its rolls.
 The illusion lasts for 10 minutes or until it inflicts 4 wounds of damage.
-Every turn it moves next to the cursed creature and makes an attack dealing 3 wound dice in psychic damage on hit and inflicts Hex 3 until the end of the creatures next turn.
+Every turn it moves next to the cursed creature and makes an attack dealing 0/3 in psychic damage on hit and inflicts Hex 3 until the end of the creatures next turn.

 You can only inflict a single curse on a creature at a time.
 Casting another curse, such as _Curse of Misfortune_, ends this curses effects.